I'm with Stupid (album)

+Release

 After Mann finished I'm with Stupid, her record company, Imago, encountered financial problems and delayed its release.
 Imago eventually sold it to Geffen, which signed Mann in 1994 and released I'm with Stupid in 1995.

-Like Whatever, it received positive reviews but failed to meet sales expectations.
+Like Whatever, I'm with Stupid received positive reviews but failed to meet sales expectations.
 As of February 2001, it had sold 123,000 copies in the United States.

 Track listing

 All tracks by Aimee Mann, except where noted.